-I was looking for a foolproof recipe and while searching on the internet I stumbled upon a recipe from seonkyounglongest.com.
-It was a simple bao recipe.
-I loved the idea of easy and foolproof, and I'm so glad that I tried that recipe.
-It was just amazing for a first-timer like me, and it came out super good.
+I loved the idea of easy and foolproof, and I'm so glad I tried that recipe.
+It was impressive for a first-timer like me, and came out super good.

 Why Sticky Paneer Filling?

-Paneer and a North Indian kitchen have an amazing relationship.
-You can take us anywhere but paneer will still rule our vegetarian kitchen.
-Initially, I thought about making tofu filling with a super spicy sticky sauce, but I wanted to experiment with Indian flavours.
+Initially, I thought about making tofu filling with a super spicy sticky sauce, but I wanted to experiment with Indian flavors.
 Hence, I made some changes and instead used paneer.

 How to Make the Sticky Paneer Filling-